Witty-Kitty/ALP-MT/README.md

 It returns an integer, which is the line with the problem.
 a) Open the **preprocessed** version of the book you have been working on in a text editor that shows line numbers.
 Navigate to the line indicated as being the problem.

 b) If this line begins with a number, copy a small part of it.
 If does not begin with a number(the verse), instead navigate to the closest sentence before it that begins with a number and copy a small part of that instead.

 c) Proceed to the **raw** version of the book of the Bible you are working on and search for the snippet you copied from the **preprocessed** text file.
 Note that this file has punctuation whereas the other does not so you may need to alter the snippet copied, make it shorter, before it matches to the equivalent here because of the differences in punctuation.

 d) Identify the number of the line that has the issue on the **raw** text file of your language and then open the **raw** English equivalent text and navigate to the same sentence number.

 e) Examine the differences in the two looking out particularly for differences in punctuation.
 One sentence may have more fullstops than the other, hence they are split into a different number of sentences.
 More often than not, all you have to do is change the punctuation in the version that you are working with to **MATCH THE ENGLISH PUNCUATION**.
 **Remember, NEVER EDIT THE ENGLISH TEXTS AS THEY ARE THE 'SOURCE OF TRUTH'**.
 More rare is having to add a short sentence or phrase for the two texts to match.

-e) Once the change is made, save the **raw** text of the file you are working on and then proceed to repeat the process from step 1, the text_preprocessing script.
+f) Once the change is made, save the **raw** text of the file you are working on and then proceed to repeat the process from step 1, the text_preprocessing script.
 Repeat this process, steps one to three, until the alignment_check is all good and the discrepancy_discovery gives you the 'IndexError: string index out of range' error.

 4. the final_processing.py removes all punctutation, does further processing and saves the output in the **aligned** folder.